Mike-Soukup/SFL/db_python_etl/airflow/README.md

 The ETL tasks for this pipeline will create the target `persons` database if one does not exist already.
 Transform the provided data by creating an MD5 hashed primary key, mapping the gender column to two letter acronyms, and applying a timestamp to the data.
 Once the data has been transformed sufficiently, it will be loaded into the `persons` table.
 Finally, there will be a routine check to validate if the data in the table has gone stale (i.e. becoming old and potentially irrelevant)

 ### Run Instructions:
+In order to run this DAG in Airflow, there are two pre-requisites.
+First, this repo must be cloned and second there must be an active instance of Airflow.

 1. Source the virtual environment located in `.airflow_venv`
 2. Set up environemnt by executing: `make install`